barumau/pandunia/eng/201_xula.md

 means 'hello' or 'hi'.

 It has two origins.
-On one hand, it comes from Latin *salve* and related greetings like French *salut*.
+On one hand, it comes from the Latin greeting *salve* and related greetings like French *salut*.
 Also English *salute* and Spanish *saludo* are related to it.
 On the other hand, it comes from a common Middle Eastern word for wishing well-being, health and safety.
 It appears as *shlaam* in Aramaic, the language that Jesus of Nazareth spoke.